 Turn great ideas into successful products faster than ever before by embracing rapid prototyping.
 3D printing your prototypes directly from CAD data enables fast, frequent revisions based on real-world testing and feedback.
 Hear Peppermint's story.

 Maintain confidentiality and avoid IP theft by keeping sensitive designs in-house until you're ready to unveil your product.
 Hear Eletro Zagonel's story.

 The triple requirements of attractive design, small form factor and high production efficiency make designing truly successful consumer electronics a real challenge.
-Stratasys PolyJet 3D printers produce models with exceptionally thin walls — 0.6mm or less — ideal for small devices densely packed with minute components.
+PolyJet technology can produce models with exceptionally thin walls — 0.6mm or less — ideal for small devices densely packed with minute components.
 Smooth finish and realistic colors make these models virtually indistinguishable from the end product.

 Sporting goods prototypes often require a combination of rigid and flexible materials.
 Think of a helmet's hard shell and padded interior, or a pair of ski goggles with tinted lenses and rubber overmolding.
 Only PolyJet technology can produce prototypes with multiple materials and colors in a single, automated build, so it's ideal for sporting goods designers with an eye for aesthetics.

 FDM Technology works with production-grade thermoplastics to produce parts with high impact strength and great durability.
 It's perfect for components that need to withstand tough and repeated functional testing.